juliusoh/lfz-full-stack-lessons/exercises/express-post-json/README.md

 1. Enhance your `app` by passing the JSON middleware to `app.use()`.
 Now your `app` knows how to parse JSON request bodies.
 1. Read about [sending JSON](https://httpie.org/doc#json) with the HTTPie command line client.
 1. Read about the [`status()` method](https://expressjs.com/en/4x/api.html#res.status) of the Express `res` object.
-1. Test your server by sending a `POST` request to `localhost:3000` that includes a JSON body for a new grade:
+1. Test your server by sending a `POST` request to `localhost:3000/api/grades` that includes a JSON body for a new grade:
     ```json
     {
-      "name": "Tim Horist",
+      "name": "Brendan Eich",
       "course": "JavaScript",
       "grade": 100
     }